sam-almighty/Activity-Tracker-with-LogDNA/cloud_services_locations.md

 ## Platform: Database services
 {: #cloud_services_locations_database}

 The following tables list the locations where automatic collection of database service logs is enabled.
-You can monitor logs through the Log Analysis instance that is available in the same location as your database resources, if you enable 1 instance in this location to host service platform logs.
+You can monitor logs through the instance that is available in the same location as your database resources, if you enable 1 instance in this location to host service platform logs.
 For locations where you can provision a service instance but the {{site.data.keyword.at_full_notm}} service is not available, specific detail about the location where you can monitor those logs is provided in each case.

 | Service                                                         | `Dallas (us-south)` | `Washington (us-east)`  |
 |-----------------------------------------------------------------|---------------------|---------------------|